spinnaker/spinnaker.github.io/setup/features/notifications/index.md

 # Configuring notifications

-Notification configurations are in echo.yml and settings.js.
+Notification configurations are in echo.yml and settings-local.js.
 For changes to echo.yml, create echo-local.yml and put your changes in there.
-You can customize settings.js directly.
+You can customize settings-local.js directly.

 ## Where to put echo-local.yml and settings.js

-If you use Halyard to configure Spinnaker, put echo-local.yml and settings.js in `~/.hal/{deployment}/profiles/`.
+If you use Halyard to configure Spinnaker, put echo-local.yml  `~/.hal/{deployment}/profiles/`.

+For settings-local.yml, follow the [Custom Profile for Deck](/reference/halyard/custom/#custom-profile-for-deck) reference and place it in the following location `~/.hal/{deployment}/profiles/settings-local.js`.

-If you don’t use Halyard, put echo-local.yml in the same place as the current echo.yml, in `/opt/spinnaker/config`, and put settings.js in `/opt/deck/html/`.
+If you don’t use Halyard, put echo-local.yml in the same place as the current echo.yml, in `/opt/spinnaker/config`, and put settings-local.js in `/opt/deck/html/`.

 ## Spinnaker baseURL